New Mexico Court Records

 What are the Remedies for a Breach of Contract in New Mexico?

-The court awards remedies to non-breaching contract parties; however, the non-breaching party bears the burden of proof.
-This means that the non-breaching party must prove that there has been a breach.
+While the court awards remedies to non-breaching contract parties; however, the non-breaching party bears the burden of proof.
+This means that the non-breaching party is expected to prove that there has been a breach.
 If the court determines that there has been a breach and the non-breaching party has suffered loss or damages due to the breach, the court will award remedies.
 Here are some ways by which the court remedies contract breaches in New Mexico:

 In order to file a breach of contract claim in New Mexico, interested parties must submit the claim at the court in the county where the claimant or non-breaching party resides or where the breaching party resides or conducts business.
 Depending on the amount involved, Magistrate Courts, Metropolitan Courts, and District Courts handle breach of contract claims in New Mexico.
 For small claims that involve $10,000 or less, claimants may file at the Metropolitan Court or Magistrate Court.
 The New Mexico District Courts hear cases that involve more than $10,000.